frederic-perez/AmE-dictionary/data/dictionary.md

 __agape__ _He stood there with his mouth agape._
 __agave__ _n_
 __ageless__
-__agency__ :two::hammer::astonished: _We still have some agency over our situation._ _A young man slowly realizing his own trauma and agency over the course of a single football game._
+__agency__ :three::hammer::astonished: _We still have some agency over our situation._ _A young man slowly realizing his own trauma and agency over the course of a single football game._ _They take agency over their lives._
 __agendum__
 __aggravate__ _v_ (aggravated) :two::hammer:
 __aggravation__